Roasted Cauliflower with Garlic

 - salt and fresh-ground black pepper to taste

 I love the way roasting at a high temperature brings out the flavor of vegetables, and roasted cauliflower gets a slightly nutty flavor that you don’t get from cauliflower that’s cooked in other ways.
+And in this recipe the flavor of the roasted garlic is such a bonus!
 Don’t be afraid to roast the cauliflower until it’s starting to get slightly browned on the edges; that will make the flavor even better!

 How to make Roasted Cauliflower with Garlic: